ballerina-platform/ballerina-release/release-notes/swan-lake-beta1-release-note.md

 ### Breaking Changes

 - Taint analyzer is disabled and the `--taint-check` option is removed.
 The annotations `@tainted` and `@untainted` were left intact as place holders for backward compatibility.
-Any script that used to pass `--taint-check` option to `bal run/build` commands will fail.
+Any script that used to pass the `--taint-check` option to the `bal run` or `bal build` commands will fail.